danbriechle/Gilded-Rose-Ruby/README.md

+# This is my first pass at the guilded rose kata, I have spent about 2 hours refectoring as practice for a tech challenge.
+## TODO
+- The tick method needs to be further refactored.
+In keeping with SRP create a Klass helper method and remove the case statement.
+- Def init can initialize the object with the klass statement
+- Other logic can be broken out into helpers

+# Original readme
 # Gilded Rose Kata in Ruby

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city run by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We have a system in place that updates our inventory for us.
 It was developed by a no-nonsense type named Leeroy, who has moved on to new adventures.
 Your task is to add the new feature to our system so that we can begin selling a new category of items.